Setting up pages

 4. CTA in local header (optional)

-11. If it's a child page, there is no need to fill out these sections unless the is a specific change needed.
+11. If your page is a child page, there is no need to fill out these sections unless there is a specific change needed.

 Inherited website settings